kaizhangpnl/kaizhangpl.github.io/source/intro.rst

 A scientific description of the E3SM Atmosphere Model (EAM) is available `here <https://e3sm.org/model/e3sm-model-description/v1-description/>`_.
 This user's guide focuses on the important technical aspects of EAM.
-The tools used for analyzing the E3SM data are briefly reviewed and the links are provided.
+The tools used for analyzing the E3SM data are reviewed briefly.
+The differences between the current model and the previous versions are also discussed.

-E3SM uses CIME (Common Infrastructure for Modeling the Earth), which contains the support scripts (configure, build, run, test), data models, essential utility libraries, a “main” and other tools that are needed to build a single-executable coupled Earth System Model.

-CIME documentation is available `here <http://esmci.github.io/cime/>`_.